 Telework is a work arrangement where employees work from home (telecommute) or attend conferences and meetings from their computer or by phone (teleconference).
-Providing telework opportunities is a good way for corporate decision makers to work with employees to conserve fuel because commuting and work-related travel contribute significantly to total vehicle miles traveled.
-It also is seen by many employers as an inexpensive perk that helps to recruit competitive employees.
+Providing telework opportunities is a good way for corporate decision makers to work with employees to conserve fuel, as commuting and work-related travel contribute significantly to total vehicle miles traveled.
+It is also viewed by many employers as an inexpensive perk that helps to recruit competitive employees.

 These resources can help corporate decision makers develop and support telework opportunities for employees to conserve fuel.

 - Way to Go – a program from the Denver Regional Council of Governments that offers telework toolkits and hands-on assistance to help employers set up telework programs

 - Telework.gov – telework information for federal employees and agencies

 - E-Commutair – a tool developed by the University of California, Berkeley, to help people estimate the environmental impacts of telework

 Alternative Work Schedules

 Some employers offer compressed work schedules where employees work the same number of hours in fewer days.
 For example, an employee could work 10 hours per day for 4 days each week instead of 8 hours per day for 5 days.
 By reducing the weekly number of trips to the office from 5 to 4, this alternative work schedule reduces fuel use and emissions by 1⁄5 or 20%.

 Teleconferencing helps employees and companies conserve fuel by hosting meetings and conferences over the phone or Internet.
 In addition to reducing fuel use and emissions, teleconferencing can greatly reduce company expenditures by avoiding costly business trips.